-- Extensive root systems stabilize the shoreline and reduce erosion. - The cover and food they provide create excellent nursery areas for fish and shellfish. - The community improves surrounding water quality by filtering nutrients and suspended sediments. - Many colonial waterbirds use mangroves as nesting areas.
+- Extensive root systems stabilize the shoreline and reduce erosion. - The cover and food they provide create excellent nursery areas for fish and shellfish. - Surrounding water quality is improved by filtering nutrients and suspended sediments. - Many colonial waterbirds use mangroves as nesting areas.